scanback/docs/articles-posts/fedora.md

 - It added two steps:<br/>
   - The *full text semantic analysis* task.
 In my manual version I did not have this because it was too time consuming and too arbitrary (since it involved my judgment).
 My more limited effort took 10 minutes every sesqui-month, which I thought was fair for an insightful piece of work.
 The full text analysis would take hours.<br/>
   - GPT added *Store audit trail*.
 As almost all humans I was sloppy with this.
 Having the trail is a benefit, especially for the new *full text semantic analysis*.

+My conclusion is that GPT mimics the cognitive paths of a logical person.
+If this was all, it would be an effiency tool only.

+But it also expands on the tasks.
+It does what a person cannot do.
+Not because it is an innovation, but because it has more capacity.

+How long before it innovates for real?
+I estimate in 2-3 years.